-This scheme for three spacious family homes on a private road on the outskirts of desirable Aldridge combine great design, ecology and planning expertise from our team
+This scheme for three spacious family homes in Aldridge on a private road on the outskirts combine great design, ecology and planning expertise from our team

-We’re very happy to announce that one of our development projects in Aldridge has been given planning permission approval by Walsall Council!
+We’re very happy to announce that one of our development projects for three homes in Aldridge has been given planning permission approval by Walsall Council!
 The site was previously occupied by a single bungalow just on the edge of the village of Aldridge, adjacent to the green belt.

 The buyer of the land wanted to make the most of the large site to get a great return on their investment by building three large houses with all mod cons, with one to keep to themselves a handsome family home.